shibcreate/HydroSense/README.md

 - **User-Friendly Interface**: Our intuitive Streamlit-based interface allows users to easily customize shower preferences and track water usage patterns.

-- **Energy-Efficient Heating**: HydroSense works seamlessly with your water heater to ensure energy-efficient heating, contributing to both water and energy conservation.
+- **Energy-Efficient Heating**: HydroSense works seamlessly with your water heater to monitor energy-efficient heating, contributing to both water and energy conservation.

 ## Technologies Used